2013 Carolina Panthers season: Schedule

+Game summaries

-NFC Divisional Playoff Game: vs. #5 San Francisco 49ers
+NFC Divisional Playoffs: vs. (5) San Francisco 49ers

 The Panthers played at home against the #5 seed 49ers.
 The 49ers led for most of the game and eventually won, ending the Panthers' season and dropping them to a 12–5 total.
 Also, Cam Newton went 0–1 as a starter for the Panthers in the playoffs while the team went 10–19 when he turned the ball over.